 American Assets Trust in Focus

-American Assets Trust (AAT) is headquartered in San Diego, and is in the Finance sector.
-The stock has seen a price change of 18.12% since the start of the year.
-The real estate investment trust is currently shelling out a dividend of $0.28 per share, with a dividend yield of 2.36%.
-This compares to the REIT and Equity Trust - Retail industry's yield of 5.33% and the S&P 500's yield of 1.88%.
+Based in San Diego, American Assets Trust (AAT) is in the Finance sector, and so far this year, shares have seen a price change of -26.64%.
+The real estate investment trust is paying out a dividend of $0.3 per share at the moment, with a dividend yield of 3.56% compared to the REIT and Equity Trust - Retail industry's yield of 5.22% and the S&P 500's yield of 2.31%.

-Looking at dividend growth, the company's current annualized dividend of $1.12 is up 2.8% from last year.
-Over the last 5 years, American Assets Trust has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.82%.
+Looking at dividend growth, the company's current annualized dividend of $1.20 is up 5.3% from last year.
+In the past five-year period, American Assets Trust has increased its dividend 5 times on a year-over-year basis for an average annual increase of 4.63%.
 Looking ahead, future dividend growth will be dependent on earnings growth and payout ratio, which is the proportion of a company's annual earnings per share that it pays out as a dividend.
-American Assets Trust's current payout ratio is 54%, meaning it paid out 54% of its trailing 12-month EPS as dividend.
+Right now, American Assets Trust's payout ratio is 55%, which means it paid out 55% of its trailing 12-month EPS as dividend.

-AAT is expecting earnings to expand this fiscal year as well.
-The Zacks Consensus Estimate for 2019 is $2.23 per share, which represents a year-over-year growth rate of 6.70%.
+Earnings growth looks solid for AAT for this fiscal year.
+The Zacks Consensus Estimate for 2020 is $2.40 per share, which represents a year-over-year growth rate of 9.09%.

 For instance, it's a rare occurrence when a tech start-up or big growth business offers their shareholders a dividend.
 It's more common to see larger companies with more established profits give out dividends.
-Income investors have to be mindful of the fact that high-yielding stocks tend to struggle during periods of rising interest rates.
-That said, they can take comfort from the fact that AAT is not only an attractive dividend play, but also represents a compelling investment opportunity with a Zacks Rank of #2 (Buy).
+During periods of rising interest rates, income investors must be mindful that high-yielding stocks tend to struggle.
+With that in mind, AAT is a compelling investment opportunity.
+Not only is it a strong dividend play, but the stock currently sits at a Zacks Rank of 3 (Hold).

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report